 She is living with her niece through the winter and will soon begin working with a therapist.
 She’s putting her house on the market as-is (probably to be scraped and sold as a lot, I’d assume) and has plans to use that money to buy a home near her family.
 All the best to you, sweet lady.

 As the show has yet to be renewed, this could be the last episode.
-The affect this show has had on me is immeasurable.
+The effect this show has had on me is immeasurable.
 I will fully admit that I went into this series in the beginning as a rubbernecker.
 I had little to no sympathy for the “disgusting messes” I saw.
 I used the show as a tool to get my house spotless before sitting down to watch like some sort of car wreck.

 And then I started paying attention.
 I had vicious anonymous messages for my reaction to Loretta.
 I recognized the familiar autistic patterns with Phyllis, and had to think about why my initial reaction was negative when we were introduced to her.
 I cried with Roy’s daughter as she begged and pleaded with her dad to let things go, and again when he gave her his aftercare funds for therapy because she mattered that much to him.

-I’ve learned that when Dorothy Breininger is on my screen, there are children that have been hurting but more importantly, they’re going to finally be heard.
+I’ve learned that when Dorothy Breininger is on my screen, there are children who have been hurting but more importantly, they’re going to finally be heard.
 Dr. Chabaud, the Creole with Soul, is going to connect with the hoarder on a “you’re not getting one over on me, now let’s hug it out,” level.
 Dr. Thompkins’s careful hands hold people together, people that seemed to be broken beyond repair.
 Dr. Zasio’s spunky attitude gets those folks that dig their heels in to let go in more ways than one.
 Dr. Melva Green connects with women and empowers them to make changes to their whole selves.
 (All of the doctors are so wonderfully paired with their clients, Mark Pfeffer, Scott Hannan, all of them.)

 Cory, Matt, Dorothy, Darnita, Standolyn, Geralyn… all of the organizers have to face some pretty horrible conditions, and they do it with their chin raised, their hearts open, and ready to push where the hoarders needs.
 (And some of them do it with some seriously terrific one-liners, and I will always laugh at “It smells like sugar and butt in here.”
 Oh, Matt “Flat Cat” Paxton, you are priceless.)
 The show has done a wonderful job of matching the right teams to the hoarders, be it for a grief hoarder, a shopping addict, or other mental disconnects that have led them down their messy path.

 Then there are the hoarders themselves.
-The poor woman that built literal walls to protect herself after having been raped twice is someone I will never be able to forget – and that’s a good thing.
-Kind and gentle men who didn’t have the tools to maintain relationships, and held on to the only things they could: their stuff.
+The poor woman who built literal walls to protect herself after having been raped twice is someone I will never be able to forget – and that’s a good thing.
+Kind and gentle men who didn’t have the tools to maintain relationships, and so held on to the only things they could: their stuff.
 Broken people who hid themselves away (some angry, some incredibly sad) and put little to no value on themselves.

 I’ve heard back from many of the families that have been on the show, grateful for the experience and the help they’ve received.
-I’ve had private messages from people who cannot watch the show but read these recaps, grateful that we (and I’m including you, Dear Reader) have made a place that is judgment free to discuss how we can be better at this whole humanity thing.
+I’ve had private messages from people who cannot watch the show but read these recaps, grateful that we (and I’m including you, Dear Reader) have made a place that is judgment-free to discuss how we can be better at this whole humanity thing.
 I’ve connected with some of the staff on the show and felt humbled and amazed that they were even paying attention to us here.

 Most of all, I have learned empathy.
 True empathy.
 You just don’t know what leads people to make the choices in life that they do.
 Behind every filthy home has been a person with a story, a person that has needed someone to bear witness to their pain, a person that just needed someone to give them the tools to fix their problems.
 And often there are families behind that person, families that are angry, sad, and many are desperate to welcome the hoarder back into the fold.
 And when those families show love, things change.